 THIS MONTH'S WINNER:

-How long have you been teaching at St. Theresa’s?
+How long have you been teaching at Ingleside?

-When did you know you wanted to become a teacher?
+Why did you want to become a teacher?

 How do you connect your lessons to the real world?

-What’s it like teaching in this “new” environment?
+What’s it like teaching in a “new” environment?

 How do you motivate your students?